 Vipassana should also be practiced in an atmosphere that is free of exaggerated claims for medical cure or radical personality transplant.
 One of the foundation blocks of meditation as a way of life is that it does not become misdirected towards limited goals.
 Vipassana is not a substitute for treatment of any kind.
 It is not a cure, nor a preventative for mental or physical disorders.
 No one can be cured of all disease, and any activity that is focused on cure loses the broad perspective that animates Vipassana, which is a lifelong, spiritual path, and not merely to eliminate disease. (p.
 18)

 There is a need for greater rigor in understanding the historical and cultural context from which these technical terms have emerged if the deeper aspects of these practical traditions are to contribute to the literature (Puhakka, 2015).
-Gambrel & Keeling (2010) write of Joanna Macy’s work in the systems paradigm for doing so,
+Gambrel & Keeling (2010) write of Joanna Macy’s work in the general systems paradigm for doing so,

 Theory that provides the foundation of mindfulness-based systemic therapies needs to be developed.
 While many clinicians are beginning to implement mindfulness in their work with couples and families, few discuss their theoretical premises for doing so.
 Macy’s (1991) philosophical discussion of general systems theory and Buddhism is a useful starting point for theory development. (p.
 420)